jonatasbaldin/jonatasbaldin.github.io/cv.md

 # Freelancing

-## Software Engineer @ Nomanini
+## Software|Infrastructure Engineer @ Nomanini
-_April/2019 – Present_
+_April/2019 – September/2019_

-Built a GraphQL service with Golang and gqlgen, implemented Gitlab repositories and CI/CD pipelines using Kubernetes for their micro services architecture.
+Built a GraphQL service with Golang and gqlgen, implemented Gitlab repositories and CI/CD pipelines and managed their whole Kubernetes infrastructure.
+Also started an internal weekly Coding Dojo, very fun!

 ---